South West Regional Women's Football League

 The South West Women's Football League is at the fifth and sixth levels of the English women's football pyramid, with the seven other Regional Leagues – Eastern, London & SE, Southern, West Mids, East Mids, North East and North West.
-The South West Regional Women's Football League feeds directly into the FA Women's National League Division 1 South West, and lies above the Cornwall Women's Football League, Devon Women's Football League, Dorset Women's Football League, Gloucestershire County Womens Football League, Wiltshire FA Women's Football League and Somerset Women's Football League in the pyramid.
+The South West Regional Women's Football League feeds directly into the FA Women's National League Division 1 South West, and lies above the Cornwall Women's Football League, Devon Women's Football League, Dorset Women's Football League, Gloucestershire County Women's Football League, Wiltshire FA Women's Football League and Somerset Women's Football League in the pyramid.
 The pyramid structure was founded in 1998.

 Below the Premier Division the two Division Ones are split geographically with Division One East and Division One West.

 Exeter City Ladies were crowned the 2018-19 champions of the Premier League following a 3-1 win over Keynsham Town Development on the 15th of April 2019.

 Lakeside Athletic Ladies were promoted from the Devon Women’s League as runners up in 2018/19.